kensanata/gridmapper/README.md

    dungeon. *Now* you can use "Save As..."
 On **IE** this won't work.
    Yikes!

 3. Click on **Save to Wiki**.
-This will make your wiki public, which nice.
+This will make your wiki public, which is nice.
    It may also not be what you want if your players are watching the wiki.
    In order for this to work, you need to provide some information in the text area: put the dungeon name on